ThH00/ThH00.github.io/README.md

-American University of Beirut, Assistant Professor\
+Assistant Professor at American University of Beirut<br>
-Mechanical Engineering Department
+Department of Mechanical Engineering

 # Biography